zachHixson/web_painting/README.md

 1. Clone git repo
 2. run `npm install`
 3. Music file is not included due to copyright reasons, so you need to add `public/hcts.mp3` yourself
-4. Create an empty file called `public/strokes.json`
-5. to start run `npm start` which will start a local application on port 3000
+4. to start run `npm start` which will start a local application on port 3000